AdhaarSharma/EcommerceWebCrawler/README.md

 Requirements -
 1. Crawl domains and store product links
-2. Get all product links
+2. Get all product links fetched
 3. Get all the websites parsed
 4. Handle infinite scrolling and pagination crawling